THREATINT/go-net/README.md

 ## Hints
 We have received feedback from software developers in the past who were confused about how this library handles specific cases.
+* URLs:
+  * We consider URLs hat do not have a scheme as valid!
 This is a clear violation of [RFC#3986](https://www.rfc-editor.org/rfc/rfc3986.txt) that defines that "The scheme and path components are required, (...)".

 ## License
 Release under the MIT License. (see LICENSE)